-The F-2B visa is a visa that allows adult children of Lawful Permanent Residents to join them in the U.S. An adult child is defined as the birth or adopted child of an LPR who is over the age of 21 years old and is unmarried.
-If you are married or cannot prove that your parent is in the U.S through documentation, then you do not qualify for the F-2B visa.
+The F2B visa is a U.S visa that issued to the spouse or unmarried minor children of U.S Lawful Permanent Residents.
+An adult child is defined as the birth or adopted child of an LPR who is over the age of 21 years old and is unmarried.
+If you are married or cannot prove that your parent is in the U.S through documentation, then you do not qualify for the F2B visa.

 - You must be the child of a U.S Lawful Permanent Resident and prove it though birth certificates or adoption documents

 - You must be over 21 years old